werf/werf/docs/pages/how_to/mounts.md

 * Use a smaller base image instead of ubuntu, such as [alpine](https://hub.docker.com/_/alpine/) or [golang](https://hub.docker.com/_/golang/).
 * Using [werf artifacts]({{ site.baseurl }}/reference/build/artifact.html) in many cases can give more efficient.
-  The size of `/app` directory in the image is about only 17 MB (you can check it by executing `docker run --rm booking/go-booking:v2.0 du -kh --max-depth=0 /app`).
+  The size of `/app` directory in the image is about only 17 MB (you can check it by executing `werf --stages-storage :local --docker-options="--rm" run go-booking -- du -kh --max-depth=0 /app`).
 So you can build files into the `/app` in werf artifact and then import only the resulting `/app` directory.